ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 - Length of meeting
 - Template (if applicable)
 - Additional Resources

-Essentially we want to answer the "Who, What, When, Where, Why, and How" of each meeting.
-Cool?
-Cool!

 ### What this article is and isn't
 Management cannot be boiled down to a few articles, slogans, and a TLDR.
 With that said, this article is an introduction to key meetings we should be having as managers while providing additional resources.
 Most of the information within this article is gathered from over 10 years of personal experience as a manager, learning from mentors, conversations with peers, and lots _(lots!)_ of reading.